Online Conformal Probabilistic Numerics via Adaptive Edge-Cloud Offloading: Introduction

 As illustrated in \cref{fig:overall}, we consider an edge computing scenario in which, at each round $t=1,2,...$, a user submits a query for the solution of a linear system $A_t x_t =b_t$ to an edge processor, which is subject to time-varying computing power availability.
 The user seeks to obtain timely information about the solution $x_t^*=A_t^{-1}b_t$.
 However, a direct evaluation of the solution requires cubic computational complexity with respect to the matrix dimension, which may be infeasible within the given latency and computing budgets \citep{wenger2020probabilistic,cockayne2019bayesian}.

-Iterative solvers provide an ideal solution to adapt to the available computing budget, as they refine the solution sequentially until the computing budget runs out.
-Specifically, \emph{probabilistic numerics} (PN) \citep{larkin1972gaussian} treats numerical problems, such as solving linear systems, as a form of statistical inference.
+Iterative solvers provide an ideal solution to adapt to the available computing budget, as they refine the solution sequentially until the computing budget runs out. \emph{Probabilistic numerics} (PN) \citep{larkin1972gaussian} treats numerical problems, such as solving linear systems, as a form of statistical inference.
 This provides a natural way to quantify the uncertainty associated with iterative numerical solutions obtained under limited computing power.

-Specifically, \emph{probabilistic linear solvers} (PLSs) \citep{cockayne2019bayesian,hennig2015probabilistic,bartels2019probabilistic, reid2020bayescg, pfortner2024computation} treat the solution of a linear system as a Bayesian inference problem, whereby each iteration provides an updated posterior distribution for the solution $x^*_t$.
+Specifically, the \emph{probabilistic linear solver} (PLS) \citep{cockayne2019bayesian,hennig2015probabilistic,bartels2019probabilistic, reid2020bayescg, pfortner2024computation} typically treat the solution of a linear system as a Bayesian inference problem, whereby each iteration provides an updated posterior distribution for the solution $x^*_t$.
 The posterior distribution reflects the current knowledge of the true solution given the available computing budget.
-Using this posterior distribution, PLS can construct an \emph{uncertainty set} $\mathcal{C}_t$ with the aim of covering the true solution $x^*_t$ with a pre-determined target probability level.
+Using this posterior distribution, PLS can construct a \emph{highest-probability-density (HPD) set} $\mathcal{C}_t$ with the aim of covering the true solution $x^*_t$ with a pre-determined target probability level.

 In the considered system illustrated in Fig. 1, at each round $t$, the edge processor applies PLS so as to be able to respond to the user's query within the allotted time and computing budgets.
-Feedback to the user is in the form of an uncertainty set $\mathcal{C}_t$.
-However, in the presence of model misspecification, the uncertainty sets obtained using a direct application of PLS do not come with coverage guarantees with respect to the true solution $x^*_t$ of the linear system \citep{cockayne2019bayesian,bartels2019probabilistic,wenger2020probabilistic,hennig2015probabilistic}, and are often \emph{too conservative} \citep{hegde2024calibrated,reid2020bayescg, wenger2020probabilistic}.
-Note that misspecification in PLS often occurs during its iterative update procedure, which comes as a cost to accelerate the computing speed \citep{cockayne2019bayesian,cockayne2022testing,cockayne2019bayesian_PN}.
+Feedback to the user is in the form of a HPD set $\mathcal{C}_t$.
+However, in the presence of \emph{model misspecification}, the HPD sets obtained using a direct application of PLS do not come with coverage guarantees with respect to the true solution $x^*_t$ of the linear system \citep{cockayne2019bayesian,bartels2019probabilistic,wenger2020probabilistic,hennig2015probabilistic}.